Renewable energy in the Republic of Ireland: Wind power

 As of 2022 almost all wind power generation in Ireland is onshore.
 However, the Irish government plans to have 5 GW of offshore wind capacity built by 2030, with a goal of 35 GW by 2050.

 Solar PV

 Solar PV installed capacity in Ireland is amongst the lowest in Europe, it was just over 2MW in 2015.
 In the same year the corresponding figure for the United Kingdom was 8,915 MW and for Denmark 790 MW.
 In 2015 the country had the lowest capacity per inhabitant of all EU countries, only Latvia had a lower absolute capacity.
-Predictions for future growth in installed capacity vary widely from 500 MW by 2021 to 3,700 MW by 2030 with government support.
+By 2023, installed solar capacity had risen to 445.2 MW, the fourth lowest level in the EU.
+Predictions for future growth in installed capacity varied widely from 500 MW by 2021 to 3,700 MW by 2030 with government support.